deserthawk/profile-card-component/README.md

 ### The challenge

-- Build out the project to the designs provided
+- I built the project according to the designs provided

 ### Screenshot